Home | Intervention Overview | World Clothes for Equal Dignity | Thai Collection

 Thai Collection

 HumanDHS is primarily grounded in academic work.
 We are independent of any religious or political agenda.
 However, we wish to bring academic work into "real life."
 HumanDHS aims at increasing respect for equal dignity for all human beings in the world.
 This is our core value, in line with Article 1 of the Human Rights Declaration that states that every human being is born with equal dignity (that ought not be humiliated).
 Our World Clothes for Equal Dignity project is part of this quest.
-It envisages increasing respect for cultural variety in this world.
+It envisions increasing respect for cultural variety in this world.
 When we look around today, we all wear more or less the same, Western, clothes.

+Our World Clothes for Equal Dignity project is part of our quest to build bridges from social science to other areas of life.
 When we look around today, we all wear more or less the same clothes, Western clothes.
 We, the HumanDHS group, believe that cultural diversity should receive more respect and attention, which, in the case of clothing, means that the diverse cultural heritage in clothing that we find around the world should be valued more and made more visible in day-to-day wear.
 At the current juncture in hisotry, traditional clothes are typically worn only to festive occasions.
 We wish to integrate this heritage into future-orientated innovative and creative design for day-to-day use.

 An important point for HumanDHS is to deconstruct tradition, in this case traditional clothes design.
 We do not wish to accept everything as it is.
 Many aspects do not bolster our aim - equal dignity for all.
 Chinese footbinding is a drastic example of how women were intentionally mutilated and handicapped in order to fit into an image of feminity as cuteness and helplessness.
 We do not wish to preserve those aspects of tradition.
 Many clothes for women, both traditional and modern, carry "footbinding" aspects, in contrast to clothing made for males.
 Women typically can not breathe freely or walk forcefully.
 Corsets created a wasp waist that made women almost faint, Japanese kimonos and to a certain extent also Chinese qipaos have similar effects and hinder free movement, as do many modern clothes.
 Modern shoes make women walk in ways that signal fragility.
 Feminine beauty, elegance, and decency are conceptualized, in ways of méconnaissance and naturalization (Barthes, Bourdieu, Foucault), as lack of forcefulness.
 We wish to encourage women to opt for new definitions of beauty and elegance, definitions that lend them strength and power.